 - Asthma- Wheezing is closely associated with asthma.
 In fact, asthma is the major cause of wheezing.
 Most of the asthmatic patients suffer from wheezing.

-- Constriction of the bronchial tubes due to certain medications
+- Construction of the bronchial tubes due to certain medications

 - Chronic Obstructive Pulmonary Disease – COPD, a chronic disease that makes breathing very hard.